Skillshare/interview-challenge/README.md

-# Skillshare Marketing Engineer Challenge 🚀
+# Skillshare Fullstack Engineer Challenge 🚀

 Welcome!
 This challenge is designed to be lightweight (~45 mins) and focuses on **UI fidelity, SEO, and Data Connection**.